enif77/TclSharp/README.md

 command-separator :: '\n' | ';' .
 command :: word { words-separator word } .
 word :: basic-word | quoted-word | bracketed-word .
+basic-word :: basic-word-element { basic-word-element } .
+basic-word-element :: text | variable-substitution | command-substitution .
-basic-word :: any char but white-space or command-separator . quoted-word :: '"' { any allowed char } '"' .
+text :: any char but white-space or command-separator . quoted-word :: '"' { any allowed char | variable-substitution | command-substitution } '"' .
 bracketed-word :: '{' any allowed char '}' .
-white-space :: any white space char but '\n' .
+white-space :: any unicode white space char but '\n' .
 ````

 Note: A command can be empty, so multiple command separators in a row are allowed.